AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

   - Cloud networks (VPC/VNET/VCNs) are many orders of magnitude in quantity than datacenters, driven by business billing/accounting and variable isolation requirements.
   - Multiple account ownership is a new concept for networking significantly increasing the number of cloud networks.
-  - Multi-cloud strategies are the new industry norm enterprise will eventually require workloads spread across multiple cloud providers where they run best.
+  - Multi-cloud strategies are the new industry norm.
+Enterprise companies will eventually need to spread workloads across multiple cloud providers, where they run best.

 2. Security
 ^^^^^^^^^^^^^^^^

   - As mission critical applications move to the cloud, security requirements applied to datacenter are catching up to the cloud.
-  - Security consist of 5 types:
+  - Security consists of five types:
       - Egress to Internet: backend applications require API access to public hosted services.
       - On-prem and cloud: data moving between two security zones.
       - East and West: data moving between cloud networks.